nipafx/demo-java-x/README.md

 If your IDE doesn't like new syntax or APIs, you can always compile and run by hand - see `compile.sh`, `run.sh` (which expects the fully qualified name of the main class as argument) and `compile-run.sh` (conveniently combines the two - also needs the main class).
 The scripts are written for Linux but should look similar on other operating systems.
-If the approprate Java verson is not on your path, configure it in `executables.sh`.
+If the appropriate Java version is not on your path, configure it in `executables.sh`.

 For some features, you _have to_ run the `.sh` scripts in the root directory.
 If that's necessary, the feature list below mentions it.